ibnbedru/Movie-Booking-System./README.md

-# 🎬 Cinema Booking System
+# 🎬 Movie Booking System

 A console-based Java application that simulates a real cinema booking experience.
 Built as a student project to demonstrate core Object-Oriented Programming concepts.